james-schuebel/project01/README.md

 ### James Schuebel

 How to run:

     - put all test cases within code.txt

     - enter "make run" on the command line

     - if lexing was successful, output will be in out.txt

-Outputs of test files will be in basicFails.txt, basicRegex.txt, basicTerminals.txt) are available in BasicFailsOut.txt, basicRegexOut.txt, and basicTerminalsOut.txt
+Outputs of the given test files: basicFails.txt, basicRegex.txt, basicTerminals.txt will be in BasicFailsOut.txt, basicRegexOut.txt, and basicTerminalsOut.txt

 ------------------------------------------------------